ibexa/documentation-user/docs/shop_administration/catalogs.md

 ### Catalog filters

+When you create a new catalog, all products are included in it by default.
-You can add the following filters to select products for a catalog from the **Add filter** menu:
+You can narrow down this selection by applying the following filters from the **Add filter** menu:

 - Category
 - Created (date when the product was created)